arleyc/P2C2M2/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+Basic example showing how to run the full pipeline with a single function using the provided dataset to test the multispecies coalescent model and to estimate false positive error rates per locus and across
+loci:

 ``` r
 library(P2C2M2)

 # The absolute path to the input directory is set
 inPath <- system.file("extdata", "thomomys/", package="P2C2M2")